RevityStudios/Cooldowns/README.md

 * [Maven 3](http://maven.apache.org/download.html "Maven 3 Link")

 # Updates
-This plugin is provided "as is", which means no updates or new features are guaranteed.
+This library is provided "as is", which means no updates or new features are guaranteed.
 We will do our best to keep updating and pushing new updates, and you are more than welcome to contribute your time as well and make pull requests for bug fixes.

 Once these tasks have been taken care of, compilation via `mvn clean install` will result in `target/cooldowns-1.0.0.jar` being created.